rescrv/HyperDex/doc/quickstart.rst

 data.

-It doesn't hurt to start a few more server instances at this point (although it is not required to continue with the tutorial).
+It doesn't hurt to start a few more server instances at this point (although it is not required to continue with this tutorial).

 You now have a functional HyperDex cluster.
 It's time to do something with it.

-Creating a new Space
+Creating a New Space
 --------------------

 Let's imagine that we are building a phone book application.
 Such a phonebook